The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 all methods agree at early times.
 At late times, pressure and thus effects of the hydro-scheme become more relevant, and deviations are visible.
-All methods overestimate the radius.
-MFM lies closest to the analytic solution with both implementations being indistinguishable.
-The moving mesh code \textsc{Arepo} performs worst, which can be explained by poor treatment of the non-periodic boundary conditions.
-In order to construct the grid for the hydro-calculations, the box has to be treated periodically, which is not the case for all other methods.
-Including the low mass cells at the boundary already decreased the error by a factor of $2$.
-SPH lies in between the other methods except at very late times, when the error strongly increases.
+For all methods additional pressure contributions lead to an increase in radius as it would be expected.
+As the initial pressure is small, only a small deviation is expected.
+MFM lies closest to the ideal solution with both implementations being indistinguishable.
+The moving mesh code \textsc{Arepo} overestimates the radius already at early times, which can be explained by poor treatment of the non-periodic boundary conditions.
+While gravity is calculated in a non-periodic way, the mesh construction for the hydro-calculation requires the box to be treated periodically, which is not the case for all other methods.
+Including the low mass cells at the boundary already decreased the error by a factor of $2$ and it could be further decreased by enlarging the box.
+SPH lies in between the other methods except at very late times, when the deviation strongly increases due to over-smoothing.